adeverne/kiwiglider/README.md

 1. `conda create -n kiwiglider`
 1. `conda activate kiwiglider`

+As of 26 May 2025, one dependency fails under pip but works with conda.
+As such, also do `conda install compliance-checker`

 From your new virtual environment, you can now install kiwiglider.
 The easiest method is with `pip install kiwiglider@git+https://github.com/adeverne/kiwiglider`

 Another method of installation is through git and pip.
 This will allow you to edit kiwiglider in a local repository.
 After you have [Git](https://git-scm.com/downloads) installed on your machine: